-It is recommended that under extremely humid conditions to apply light machine oil to the hinge pin.
+It is recommended that under humid conditions light machine oil be applied to the hinge pin.

 Warning: Do not swing or push heavily on the door as this will cause damage to the hinge.

-Some keys can over-time become progressively more difficult to insert into the lock and turn.
-If this problem persist apply a small amount of graphite powder or ‘Dry Glide’ (these products can be purchased from your local hardware) to the key then work it in and out of the lock a few times to lubricate the internal mechanism.
+Overtime, some keys can become progressively more difficult to insert into the lock and turn.
+If this problem persists apply a small amount of graphite powder or ‘Dry Glide’ (these products can be purchased from your local hardware) to the key then work it in and out of the lock a few times to lubricate the internal mechanism.

 Insert the new lock, making sure it is set in the correct position then replace the circlip or nut.